Research

 What are the brain mechanisms underlying our immense capacity to remember episodes from the past?

 How do emotions come to be in such reminiscing moments?
-How the brain mechanisms supporting memory processes relate to our ability of imagining the future?
+How do the brain mechanisms supporting memory processes relate to our ability of imagining the future?

 People can recollect memorable events from the past and relive them in their minds with seemingly very little effort but the brain mechanisms supporting such essential capacity are far from being completely understood.
 One fundamental question that remains to be answered is what exact functions/computations are performed by the human hippocampus during the retrieval of episodic/autobiographical memories.